Nikoleta-v3/Nikoleta-v3.github.io/index.md

 🗞️ **Updates:**

+- `September 2023:` Co-organised and attended the postDoc retreat (MPI Evolutionary Biology).

-- `August 2023:` Update the style of my website.
+- `August 2023:` Update the style of the website!

+- `June 2023:` Gave a talk titled "Reactive strategies with longer memory" at Dartmouth University ([Dr Feng Fu's](https://faculty-directory.dartmouth.edu/feng-fu) group).

+- `June 2023:` Visited Boston to work with Dr Moshe Hoffman.

 - `June 2023:` Visited the [Institute For Advanced Study in Toulouse](https://www.iast.fr).